WSBA CLE Materials: Elder Law: Supporting the Whole Client

 If and when we sign up the client, you’ll be on the contract, and your interests will be protected.

-Yes, we often get cases from out-of-state lawyers who have clients with a possible Ohio nursing home or Ohio medical malpractice case.
-The same rules apply, but you do not need to be licensed in Ohio to refer us a case.
+Yes, we often get cases from out-of-state lawyers who have clients with a possible Ohio or Pennsylvania nursing home or assisted living case.
+The same rules apply, but you do not need to be licensed in Ohio or Pennsylvania to refer us a case.

-No. We exclusively handle medical malpractice and nursing home cases.
+No. We exclusively handle nursing home abuse and neglect and assisted living abuse and neglect cases.
 If a client you referred to us calls us with another case, we consider that as having come from our relationship with you.
 We generally simply suggest they contact you directly, so you can help them evaluate the right firm for their issue.

 Absolutely.
 Most of the lawyers who have sent us cases are not trial lawyers at all.
 They are estate planning lawyers, tax lawyers, immigration lawyers, criminal defense lawyers, you name it.